mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 ### Created by: https://github.com/mitchellkrogza

-### Recommend to saved as: /etc/apache2/custom.d/globalblacklist.conf
+### Recommend to be saved as: /etc/apache2/custom.d/globalblacklist.conf

 #### Includes the creation of a google-exclude.txt file for creating filters / segments in Google Analytics (see instructions lower down)
 #### Includes the creation of a google-disavow.txt file for use in Google Webmaster Tools (see instructions lower down)